Skip to content

 5. Diamond Grinding Cup Wheels

-Diamond grinding cup wheels are a metal-bonded stone tool with a welded or cold-pressed diamond section on a wheel body.
-For grinding materials like concrete, granite, and marble, it is typically placed on concrete grinders.
-Often for quick material removal, it has double row segments.
+Diamond grinding cup wheels are metal-bonded stone tools with a welded or cold-pressed diamond section on a wheel body.
+Grinding materials like concrete, granite, and marble are typically placed on concrete grinders.
+Often, it has double-row segments for quick material removal.
 For both wet and dry concrete grinding, leveling, or concrete removal, cup wheels are necessary.

 6. Sand & Fiber Discs